timmybird/fogis_api_client_python/README.md

 For more details on the development environment, see [README.dev.md](README.dev.md).

 ---
+### FOGIS API Gateway

+The package includes a REST API gateway that allows you to access the FOGIS API via HTTP requests.
+This is useful if you want to use the API from a language other than Python or if you need to integrate with web applications.

 #### API Endpoints

-The HTTP API wrapper provides the following endpoints:
+The FOGIS API Gateway provides the following endpoints:

 ##### Basic Endpoints
 - `GET /` - Returns a test JSON response